rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-10-24-Van-Cittert-Zernike-Theorem The Double Slit Experiment with Coherent and Incoherent Light.md

 The simulations were done using the [finite-difference time-domain method](https://en.wikipedia.org/wiki/Finite-difference_time-domain_method) (**FDTD**) applied to **Maxwell equations**.

 The incoherent light is simulated by computing the field created by oscillating dipole sources with random phases and wavelengths and randomly placed inside the light source dimensions (a rectangle).
-The dipoles represent the electronic transitions of the excited atoms of the light source.
+The dipoles represent the radiative transitions of the excited atoms of the light source.

 The microseconds and picoseconds simulations are obtained when the field is averaged over that period of time.